rob-myers/rob-myers.github.io/articles/technology.md

 ## Technology

-So, we're going to build a roguelike, directly on this website.
+So, we're going to build a roguelike directly on this website.
-The next few articles are dedicated to the technologies we'll use, providing relevant background and motivation.
-The table below expands upon constraints [mentioned earlier](1#constraints--technology "@anchor").
+We sketched the [technological constraints earlier](1#constraints--technology "@anchor") and now provide more detail.

 | Concept | Technology |
 | ------- | ---------- |